eddelbuettel/r-travis/README.md

 ## r-travis: CI for R at Travis, GitHub Actions, Azure Pipelines, ...

+*Note:* This repository is **deprecated** in favour of [r-ci](https://github.com/eddelbuettel/r-ci) which is a portable generalization suitable for GitHub Actions, Azure Pipelines, Travi, and likely more.
+This repo and its script `run.sh` still work, but updates will happen over at [r-ci](https://eddelbuettel.github.io/r-ci/).

-This repository is a maintained fork of the (now deprecated) original [r-travis](https://github.com/craigcitro/r-travis) repository by Craig Citro et al.  I was an early [contributor to this project](https://github.com/craigcitro/r-travis/graphs/contributors), and quite like its design and features -- so I have been keeping it around, maintained and extended it.
+This repository ~~is~~ was  a maintained fork of the (now deprecated) original [r-travis](https://github.com/craigcitro/r-travis) repository by Craig Citro et al.  I was an early [contributor to this project](https://github.com/craigcitro/r-travis/graphs/contributors), and quite like its design and features -- so I have been keeping it around, maintained and extended it.
 It is